home-assistant/brands/README.md

 Additional to the general image requirements listed above, for the icon image, the following requirements are applied as well:

-- Aspect ratio needs to be 1:1 (square).
+- Aspect ratio must be 1:1 (square).
 - Icon size must be 256x256 pixels, for the hDPI this is 512x512 pixels.
-- The maximum icon pixel size is, of course, preferred.
+- The maximum icon pixel size is preferred.

 ### Logo image requirements

 Additional to the general image requirements listed, for the logo image, the following requirements are applied as well:

-- A landscape image is preferred.
+- Landscape aspect ratio is preferred.
 - Aspect ratio should respect the logo of the brand.
 - The shortest side of the image must be at least 128 pixels, 256 pixels for the hDPI version.
 - The shortest side of the image must be no bigger than 256 pixels, 512 pixels for the hDPI version.
-- The maximum pixel size for the shortest side of the images is, of course, preferred.
+- The maximum pixel size for the shortest side of the images is preferred.

 ## Using the same image for logo & icon